- About Us

 Passive air sampler device on dock in the Gulf of Mexico.

-Dr. Kim Anderson, (Project Leader, Project 4; Core Leader, Analytical Chemistry Support Core D) has helped to firmly establish the PSD bio-analytical approach to assess spatial and temporal changes in the bioavailable fraction of contaminants at Gulf of Mexico contaminated sites.
-Dr. Anderson is teaming with Dr. Robert Tanguay (Project Leader, Project 3; Co-I, Project 4), who has developed the zebrafish aquatic model to define the mechanism by which environmental bioavailable chemicals from air and waters affected by the Deepwater Horizon oil spill produce developmental toxicity.
+Dr. Kim Anderson, (Project Leader, PAH Fate and Exposure; Core Leader, Chemical Mixtures Core) has helped to firmly establish the PSD bio-analytical approach to assess spatial and temporal changes in the bioavailable fraction of contaminants at Gulf of Mexico contaminated sites.
+Dr. Anderson is teaming with Dr. Robyn Tanguay (Project Leader, Predicting PAH Mixtures Toxicity; Co-I, Project 4), who has developed the zebrafish aquatic model to define the mechanism by which environmental bioavailable chemicals from air and waters affected by the Deepwater Horizon oil spill produce developmental toxicity.

 We are now poised to address important questions to bridge measurements of environmental levels and biological responses which would adversely impact human health.
 This work is timely, innovative, and relevant in that we are addressing the gap between environmental exposure from oil spills and biological responses by use of a time integrated, bio-analytical system for selectively measuring the environmental exposure that elicits a toxic response.